Jump to section

 2. countries or geographic areas with operations and suppliers considered at risk.

-1. In accordance with the Sumitomo Corporation Group’s Human Rights Policy, Sumitomo Corporation began human rights due diligencein 2020.
+1.In accordance with the Sumitomo Corporation Group’s Human Rights Policy, Sumitomo Corporation began human rights due diligencein 2020.
 The Sumitomo Corporation Group’s business activities extend to various industries and regions.
 We started by conducting a desk top survey to confirm the Group’s businesses and their value chains, and developed a hypothesis on businesses that may be exposed to high risks and human rights issues that are closely related to the value chains in those businesses.
 We then exchanged opinions with stakeholders including outside experts and also hired outside experts and conducted internal interviews on 12 business teams to verify the hypothesis.
 Through these consultations, we classified the human rights issues according to the likelihood of these issues emerging in the Group’s business and also the degree of severity in case they emerge.
 As a result, we identified 8* salient human rights issues within the Sumitomo Corporation Group.

 *The 8 salient issues: labor conditions (wages and working hours), freedom of association and the right to collective bargaining, forced labor and child labor, occupational health and safety, health and safety of local residents, land rights, discrimination and harassment, personal information and privacy.
-Please see p.83 for details on the human rights due diligence process.
+Please see our website for details on the human rights due diligence process.

 *Excludes incidents of discrimination and harassments.
 Also, the occupational health and safety does not include work-related injuries or fatalities.